 3. Total User Accounts who Actually Log In (“Active Users”)

+What is an active user?
 An increasing number of LMS providers, including Skilljar, structure their pricing based on user accounts who login to at least 1 training course during the billing period.
 This has the advantage of paying for what you use and not requiring admin overhead.
 However, it can be difficult to predict the percentage of your users who are active in any given month.
-Still, if you are willing to trade some cost predictability, you will likely save money versus either of the other two models above.
+Still, if you are willing to trade some LMS cost predictability, you will likely save money versus either of the other two models above.

 This is an ideal model for most extended enterprise use cases, since customer & partner training usage tends to be sporadic and less predictable than internal employee training.